oohoo/moodle-tinymce_matheditor/README.md

 5. Add the MathEditor button to the editor by pasting the `matheditor` keyword within the "Editor Toolbar" field.
 Ensure buttons are separated by commas and groups separated by `|`s.
 6. The MathEditor button should now have appeared within the editor and is ready to use.

+**LaTeX Renderer**

+The following LaTeX server should be installed: http://www.forkosh.com/mathtex.html.
+Follow the instructions there.
+By default the editor looks for this script at `localhost/cgi-bin/mathtex.cgi`, to change this path, see the customisation section below.

 #### Customisation